nychealth/realtime-air-quality/README.md

 ### Update frequency
 Data are pushed to this repository every hour, and cover the last five days.
-However, each hourly update might not inclue new data
+However, each hourly update might not include new data.

 ## About the New York City Community Air Survey
 The [NYC Community Air Survey](https://nyccas.cityofnewyork.us/nyccas2021v9/report/2) is the largest ongoing urban air monitoring program of any U.S. City.
 NYCCAS, which began collecting data in December 2008, is a collaboration between the Health Department and Queens College of the City University of New York and provides data to: